A lot of writers, particularly those who write murder mysteries or conspiracies, used to be either law enforcement or journalists.

 Let’s say we don’t like the current President.
 Nothing that is written will be positive, though it will generally stick to the facts, and make them work towards a particular end.

 Let’s say we like the current President, and what he’s doing.
 We will take the facts and write a glowing piece about all the good he is doing.
 There is no doubt that the story will ignore certain facts that might seem detrimental.

+But that works for both sides of the fence.
 No one seems to want to sit on the fence.

 I once watched a show called Braindead when alien ants from outer space came to earth and started eating parts of brains.
-It happened to be in Washington, it happened to eat politician’s brains, and it exacerbated the animosity between the Democrats and the Republicans.
-It was very funny, but who knew it was dead right about the parties, and it’s leaders, brains half-eaten or not.
+It happened to be in Washington, it happened to eat politicians brains, and it exacerbated the animosity between the Democrats and the Republicans.
+It was very funny, but who knew it was dead right about the parties, and it’s leaders, brains half eaten or not.

 They should air it again in this current political brinkmanship climate to show everyone just how Washington politics works, or in reality, doesn’t work.

 Then there’s fake news.
 What is fake news exactly?